DUI Car Insurance in Pennsylvania

 Consider Nontraditional Coverage Types

-Low-mileage drivers (those covering under 7,000 miles per year) can save with pay-per-mile insurance.
-Telematics programs reward safer driving habits with lower rates, which gives DUI drivers a concrete way to demonstrate improved behavior behind the wheel.
-Some automakers also sell insurance directly, sometimes at lower rates than traditional insurers.
+Low-mileage drivers (under 7,000 miles per year) can save with pay-per-mile insurance.
+Telematics programs reward safer driving with lower rates, giving DUI drivers a concrete way to show improved habits.
+Some automakers also sell insurance directly at lower rates than traditional carriers.

 How Long Does a DUI Affect Car Insurance in Pennsylvania?